 The prompt word has a increased likelihood to be incorrectly recorded with every Host/Hostess change.
 Because each one has their own writing and delivery style and the finder's blocklist must be adjusted to them, it may take at least a week to tune the finder.

-Unfortunately, because of the lack of intuitive thinking and the semi-structured data format that is a tweet, always picking up the correct hashtag becomes more complicated, especially when the Host/Hostess includes hashtags that are not included in the blocklist that changes where in the tweet the prompt word appears.
+Unfortunately, because computers lack intuitive thinking and a tweet is a semi-structured data format, always picking up the correct hashtag becomes more complicated, especially when the Host/Hostess includes hashtags that are not included in the blocklist and changes where in the tweet the prompt word appears.